seqcode/chromosom/README.md

 ## Training:
 An example command line prompt for training a new map is as follows:

-• java -Xmx38G MultiMap Train 50 50 1.2 0.2 1000 10 1 "My Map" "My Matrix" 40
+• java -Xmx38G MultiMap Train 50 50 1.2 0.2 1000 10 1 "My Map" "My Matrix" 40 0

 MultiMap is the package in which the code for training resides.
 The -Xmx38G argument is required to handle memory load.
 This call will produce a 50x50 map (2500 total nodes) named “My Map” based on the data in the “My Matrix” file.
 "My Matrix" must take the form of a path from the current directory to the matrix file.
 Training will proceed for 1000 iterations, with a kernel variance shrinking from 1.2 to 0.2.
-Ten maps will be trained for quality control, and training will occupy 40 processors (or the maximum available)
+Ten maps will be trained for quality control, and training will occupy 40 processors (or the maximum available).
+The final parameter indicates whether a second file should be saved containing the weight vectors for each, this file can be used for further map analysis.
+A zero in this parameter will save no such file, a 1 will save the file.

 ## Viewing
 An example command line prompts for viewing a trained map is as follows: